Successful Investing

 At my local bank today CD’s pay little, but I have several I locked in at rates above 5% just a few years ago.
 At this time I am not buying CD’s.
 But I might later for some purposes when CD rates go up again.

 While there are more types of investments than we can even list in this article, there are several that everyone needs to know and understand.
 Most investors will use them to some extent.
-Here are some of the articles I have written to explain the most important.
+It is worth taking time to learn about the basic ones.
+I have articles on the most important.

 Successful Investing is Fun